hashicorp/vault-guides/secrets/openldap/README.md

 The OpenLDAP server needs a bit of additional configuration to define some initial groups and a POSIX user account named _learner_.
 We'll use this account to authenticate to the sshd container later on.
 You can find this configuration in the files `configs/base.ldif` and `configs/learn.ldif`.

-Use the `ldapadd` command to add configuration from `configs.base.ldif` to your OpenLDAP server.
+Use the `ldapadd` command to add configuration from `configs.base.ldif` to your OpenLDAP server to add initial users and groups.

 ```shell
 $ ldapadd \